timothydmorton/obliquity/README.rst

 obliquity
 =========

-Infer the stellar obliquity distribution of transiting planet systems, following Morton & Winn (2014).
+Infer the stellar obliquity distribution of transiting planet systems, following `Morton & Winn (2014) <http://arxiv.org/abs/1408.6606>`_.

 Makes use of the `simpledist <https://github.com/timothydmorton/simpledist>`_ package, which will be installed as a dependency with installation of this package.